nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 #### 3.1.1 Role and responsibilities

 Xroad-proxy-ui-api provides the Security Server user interface.
-It also provides the REST APIs that can be used for management operations.
+It also provides the REST API that can be used for management operations.

 #### 3.1.2 Encapsulated data